-Here are some strategies that can help your teenage child with autism spectrum disorder (ASD) develop social skills.
-Some of these strategies can also help teenagers who prefer to be on their own but still need to learn social skills for everyday situations.
+You can use a range of strategies to help autistic teenagers develop their social skills.
+Some of these strategies can also help teenagers who prefer to be on their own but need to learn social skills for everyday situations.
+Strategies include:

-You can ask your child what skills and situations he’d like to practise.
+You can ask your child what skills and situations they want to practise.
 Your child could also try role-playing with other family members or friends.

 Social skills training

-Some ASD interventions are designed to teach and develop social skills.
+Some autism therapies and supports are designed to teach and develop social skills.
 For example, Stop Think Do uses problem-solving strategies.
-The Secret Agent Society (SAS) is a social skills program that you can get as a computer game, board game or group therapy sessions.
-The Program for the Education and Enrichment of Relational Skills (PEERS®) is a social skills intervention that helps teenagers learn ways to make and keep friends.
+The Secret Agent Society (SAS) is a program that you can get as a computer game, board game or group therapy sessions.
+The Program for the Education and Enrichment of Relational Skills (PEERS®) helps teenagers learn ways to make and keep friends.

-Social Stories™ are one way to help your child think about things from someone else’s point of view.
-For example, you could create a story about how your child might feel when she can’t do something she likes doing, or how a friend might feel in the same situation.
+Social stories can also help your child think about things from someone else’s point of view.
+For example, you could create a story about how your child might feel when they can’t do something they like doing, or how a friend might feel in the same situation.

 Watching TV programs might give your child some ideas of how to act and not act in different social situations.
 You could record an episode of a TV show and pause it to talk about what your child would do next in that situation.

 You can use everyday situations to encourage your child to see situations from another person’s perspective and understand how they’re feeling.
 Throughout the day, for example, tell your child how you’re feeling, and why you’re feeling that way.
 And you can ask your child to describe how they think you might be feeling.
 For example, ‘I dropped my piece of toast on the floor.
 How do you think I feel?
 How would you feel if that happened to you?’